First Nations - Land Rights and Environmentalism in British Columbia

 top of page

-See virtual panoramas of Sandon and Kootenay Lake.
+See the virtual panoramas: Sandon and Kootenay Lake.
 In the 1890s, to serve the large number of settlers and miners moving into the West Kootenay, a transportation network of railways, roads and steamboat shipping routes was set up.
-The SS Rossland (right) serviced the new mining and logging camps that were set up on Lower Arrow Lake.
+The SS Rossland serviced the new mining and logging camps that were set up on Lower Arrow Lake (right).

 Edgewood Lumber Company, Castlegar, c.
 1910.